 The City of Malibu is designated by CAL FIRE as a Very High Fire Hazard Severity Zone (VHFHSZ).
-Malibu bears this designation based on vegetation, its steeply sloping topography, its fire history, and fire weather factors, all of which increases the risk of wildfire from unpermitted heat sources.
-Factors, such as wind, relative humidity, and temperature, combined with fuel moisture affected by extreme drought conditions, can produce dangerous fire risk to lives to the City, including its residents, visitors, and the unhoused population.
+Malibu bears this designation based on vegetation, its steeply sloping topography and its fire history, among other factors.
+Currently, factors such as live fuel moisture and extreme drought conditions pose a dangerous risk to the City, its residents, and its unhoused population.

 Most vegetation fires in the Santa Monica Mountains are caused by human activity such as electrical power line malfunctions, vehicle accidents, weed abatement activities, arson, and campfires.
 The City and other agencies are actively working to reduce fire ignition from all causes, minimize the risk to life and property, and prepare for wildfire response.
 The City's current efforts include Home Ignition Zone Assessments, a Hazardous Tree Abatement Program, public education on fire preparedness and defensible space, homeless outreach, public awareness of potential wildfire danger, and multi-agency exercises to improve response coordination.
 To further protect the health and safety of the community, City staff have worked to develop a two-fold approach to reduce the risk of fire ignition during periods of high potential for large fire growth.
-The first approach is to establish the existence of a local emergency based on LFM content and the fundamental factors affecting large destructive wildfire development.
+The first approach is to establish the existence of a local emergency based on Live Fuel Moisture (LFM) content and the fundamental factors affecting large destructive wildfire development.
 The second is to reduce human caused ignition sources.